From A Wiki of Ice and Fire

 Lyanna died in a room that smelled of "blood and roses".
 A fever had taken her strength.
 Her voice had been faint as a whisper.
 There was fear in her eyes, while she called for "Ned" to promise her something.
 When her brother gave his word, the fear went out of her eyes.
 She smiled, and her fingers clutched his own in a tight grip.
 They were still holding each other as she "gave up her hold on life".
 Rose petals slipped from her palm, dead and black.
 Later, Howland Reed found Eddard still holding the corpse.
 Howland managed to separate the hands of the living man and the dying girl, though Eddard had no recollection of what happened after Lyanna died.
 Shortly before her death, Lyanna extracted a promise from Ned.
 Neither the content of the promise nor the cause of her death are currently known.
 Her final words were a phrase that would haunt her brother for the rest of his life:

 The war galley Lady Lyanna has been named in honor of Lyanna Stark.
 King Robert named the galley in honor of the maid he had loved and lost.
 Davos Seaworth considers it a beautiful ship, likely its "beauty" inspiring the name.

 Theon Greyjoy has a nightmare involving a feast of the dead at Winterfell.
 Many of the dead men and women attending are people that Theon knew personally or were slain by his own hand and/or command.
 But he also notices faces that he had never known in life.
-Among them is Lyanna: a slim, sad girl wearing a crown of pale blue roses and a white gown splattered with gore.
+Among them is Lyanna: a slim, sad girl wearing a crown of pale blue roses and a white gown splattered with blood.
 Brandon Stark stood beside her, their father Rickard just behind them.
-Theon wakes up screaming when Robb Stark and Grey Wind join the feast.
+Theon wakes up screaming when Robb Stark and Grey Wind, both bleeding, join the feast.